Imperial War Museum Duxford

-Museum history
+History

 The Imperial War Museum originated during the First World War in 1917 as the National War Museum committee, formed by the British government to record the war effort and sacrifice of Britain and her Empire.
 The museum opened in 1920, by which point it had been renamed the Imperial War Museum.
 With the outbreak of the Second World War, the museum's terms of reference were enlarged to include that conflict as well.
 The museum's terms of reference was broadened again in 1953 to include all modern conflicts in which British or Commonwealth forces were engaged.
 The effect of these expansions of remit was to cause the museum's collections to expand enormously, to the point that many parts of the collection, especially those of aircraft, vehicles and artillery, could not be effectively stored or exhibited.
 Although the museum's south London home (a nineteenth-century building in Southwark which was previously the Bethlem Royal Hospital) had been extended in 1966, by the end of the decade the museum was seeking additional space.

 RAF Duxford, a Royal Air Force fighter station had been declared surplus to requirements by the Ministry of Defence in 1969, and the museum duly requested permission to use part of one of the airfield's hangars as temporary storage.
 Duxford featured three double bay hangars of First World War vintage, which together provided over 9000 m2 of space.
 Within two years, ten of the museum's aircraft had been brought to Duxford, and were being restored by volunteers of the East Anglia Aviation Society.
 While the museum's own aircraft were not restored to flying condition, by cooperating with private groups the museum was able to mount its first airshow in 1973.
 Further air shows followed, with a display in June 1976 attracting an audience of 45,000 people.
 The runway was bought by Cambridgeshire County Council in 1977.
 The success of these shows provided a valuable source of revenue, and complemented the efforts of volunteers, so that the museum applied for the permanent transfer of the entire site to its use.
 Permission was received in February 1976 and Duxford became the first outstation of the Imperial War Museum.
 Initially open from March–October, Duxford received 167,000 visitors in the 1977 season, and 340,000 in 1978.
 Two million visitors had been received by 1982 and Duxford welcomed its ten millionth visitor in August 2005.

+In 2021, it was reported that the museum was considering loaning 50 land vehicles to the Pima Air & Space Museum.
+In 2024, it announced that the Land Warfare Hall would be permanently closing.
+The museum began a major renovation of the AirSpace hangar in 2025.
+More than 100 aircraft are to be relocated as part of a plan to convert the space to a dedicated Cold War exhibition.